Snaver/kohana-2-admin/README.md

 Router / Controllers
 ====================
-The default Routing of URLs -> Controllers has been slightly modified to make things a bit more cleaner.
+The default Routing of URLs -> Controllers has been slightly modified to make it easier to identify admin and frontend Controllers.
+Here's how it works:

 * All /admin/* URLs will first try and load a Controller file named 'be_%SECTION_NAME%', if a Controller of that name cannot be found then it will fall back to normal routing.
 * All other URLs will first try and load a Controller file named 'fe_%SECTION_NAME%', if a Controller of that name cannot be found then it will fall back to normal routing.

 This was done for a few reasons.
-Normally you would have an admin directory in the Controllers folder with the same name, however because of class naming convention clash this was not possible.
+Normally you would either have an admin directory in the Controllers folder with the same name or a Controller file prefied with admin, the admin prefix would be fine albeit messy.The admin directory method would cause a class name clash if they were both named the same thing.

 There is a single custom Admin route in place that basically removes the admin part from the requested URL when being parsed by the Router code.